metal3d/distribution/README.md

 $ cd node
 $ go run main.go

+# afterward, you can open several terminals and launch other nodes.

-# open a third term
+# open a third term to call master/sum endpoint on port 3000:
 curl localhost:3000/sum
 ```